danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/EmojiCategories-Article.md

     @PageColor(blue)
 }

-EmojiKit has an ``EmojiCategory`` enum that defines all available emoji categories and their included emojis:
+EmojiKit has an ``EmojiCategory`` enum that defines all available emoji categories and their emojis:

 ```swift
 try EmojiCategory.smileysAndPeople.emojis  // 😀😃😄...
 try EmojiCategory.animalsAndNature.emojis  // 🐶🐱🐭...
 ```

-You can use the ``EmojiCategory/standard`` collection to get a list of all standard categories, in their native sort order:
+You can use the ``EmojiCategory/standard`` collection to get a list of all standard categories, in their standard sort order:

 ```swift
 EmojiCategory.standard  // [.frequent, .smileyAndPeople, ...]
 ```

-``EmojiCategory`` uses the ``EmojiVersion`` enum to filter out emojis that are unavailable to the current runtime.
-This means that your users will only see emojis they can use.
+``EmojiCategory`` uses ``EmojiVersion`` to filter out emojis that are unavailable to the current runtime.
+This means that your users will only see emojis that they can use on their device and OS version.

 ## Localization